kibuchijw/alx-system_engineering-devops/0x07-networking_basics/README.md

 	* What type of network a computer in local is connected to?
 	* What type of network could connect an office in one building to another office in a building a few streets away?
 	* What network do you use when you browse www.google.com from your smartphone (not connected to the Wifi)?
+### 2. MAC and IP address
+* Answers to the questions:
+	* What is a MAC address?
+	* What is an IP address?